istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Features and components

-The operator groups the Istio control plane components by feature, as follows:
+The Operator groups the Istio control plane components by feature, as follows:

 | Feature | Components |
 |---------|------------|